Electeng311team1/Linear-Motor-Controller/README.md

         -characters following a completed message are causing corruption of message -terminal is receiving what we are transmitting as well as what the microcontroller is sending

+-6/10/2018 added the ability to control the motor under given conditions